chrisns/iot-zwave/README.md

 ## Known limitations
 Currently make an awful lot more calls to AWS than I need to, this should really be batched up by maybe a few ms

+## Known vulnerabilities
+The app open a telnet interface on port `8888` that will allow arbitary execution of code scoped to the `zwave` object, though would be trivial to break out of that, so DO NOT EVER EVER EVER expose that port to anything that could connect to it that's not you!

 ## TODO
 These are features I'd like to provide, but feel free to chip in
 - [x] read zwave config